+PROCEDURE:

-- 1. Identify the slam bar and attach the 2 stay pins to the outer side of the angles using the M4 stainless steel nuts and bolts.
-Do not fit the slam bar at this stage, This will be fitted when the roof is installed to the greenhouse. - 2.
-Lay the 4 edge pieces of the vent on a level surface as though you were on the inside of the event (with the bolt slots of the side bars uppermost and the $\div V \emptyset$ slots of the bottom rail uppermost.
-The top rail is arranged in such a way that the squared off end is to the bottom and the hooked hinge uppermost). - 3.
-Slide the glazing beading into the slots in the side and top rails and trim to suit. - 4.
-Insert a bolt into each end of the side rail bolt slots, put these bolts through the holes in the top and bottom rails, add nuts and lightly tighten.
-Check that all joints are secure and that the vent is square, and then tighten up the nuts. - 5.
-Fit the casement stay using the M4 stainless steel nuts and bolts, putting the bolts through the holes in the saddle of the stay and through the 2 elongated holes in the bottom rail.
+1. Identify the slam bar and attach the 2 stay pins to the outer side of the angles using the M4 stainless steel nuts and bolts.
+Do not fit the slam bar at this stage, see page 26 regarding its installation and fitting.

+2. Lay the 4 edge pieces of the vent on a level surface as though you were on the inside of the event (with the bolt slots of the side bars uppermost and the $\div V$ ø slots of the bottom rail uppermost.
+The top rail is arranged in such a way that the squared off end is to the bottom and the hooked hinge uppermost).

+3. Slide the glazing beading into the slots in the side and top rails and trim to suit.

+4. Insert a bolt into each end of the side rail bolt slots, put these bolts through the holes in the top and bottom rails, add nuts and lightly tighten.
+Check that all joints are secure and that the vent is square, then tighten up the nuts.

+5. Fit the casement stay using the M4 stainless steel nuts and bolts, putting the bolts through the holes in the saddle of the stay and through the 2 elongated holes in the bottom rail.
 Hold the nuts in place and tighten the bolts with a screwdriver.